Find

 Credential Transparency Description Language (CTDL) Colleges, job training programs, and employers offer all kinds of credentials—from degrees to certifications to badges—for learning and gaining skills.
 But with almost 1,000,000 different credentials it is hard to easily find reliable and actionable information on the value of various credentials, where to get them, what each competency and skill means, cost, and employment opportunities associated with each opportunity.
 Credential transparency requires bringing together this varied information from colleges, companies, government agencies and others to describe the knowledge and skills they confer and expect in clear, detailed, and consistent language—the Credential Transparency Description Language (CTDL)

-IN-V-BAT-AI.
-Store Your Knowledge in the Cloud.
+Store Your Knowledge in the

 Source: How People Learn II: Learners, Contexts, and Cultures